obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 There are a number of steps in the service manual that are geared more towards a full teardown.
-Since we are only interested in getting into the crank case, you can skip the removal of the generator rotor, removal of the pison, and removal of the crank shaft.
+Since we are only interested in getting into the crank case, you can skip the removal of the generator rotor, removal of the piston, and removal of the crank shaft.
 You can also skip a full teardown of the cylinder head cover or removal of the valves.